 As with most specialist services, patients are normally referred back to their GP, when their clinical situation has stabilised.

-For ongoing support managing patients with drug and alcohol issues Drug and Alcohol Clinical Advisory Service can be contacted by telephone (08) 7087 1700 from 8:30am to 10.00pm 7 days/week including public holidays or e-mail your enquiry to: HealthDACASEnquiries@sa.gov.au
+For ongoing support managing patients with drug and alcohol issues Drug and Alcohol Clinical Advisory Service can be contacted by telephone (08) 7087 1700 — 24 hours 7 days/week including public holidays or e-mail your enquiry to: HealthDACASEnquiries@sa.gov.au

 Out of these hours, medically urgent calls from a hospital based Medical Consultant, country hospital medical officer or GP will always receive a response.